Q1. What is JavaScript and how does it run in the browser?

 Q2.
 What is the DOM and how does JavaScript interact with it?

-The DOM (Document Object Model) is a tree representation of an HTML document.
+• The DOM (Document Object Model) is a tree-like structure that represents an HTML document inside the browser.

 Q3.
 How does event handling work in JavaScript?